vanscheijen/comma_bash_profile/README.md

 Type `,help` to get a list of all the comma functions.

-Use Ctrl-z to switch between background and foreground.
+You can use Ctrl-z to both put a job into the background and return it to the foreground.
+Some processes capture Ctrl-z, you can use Ctrl-q for those.

+Use the `s` command to become root via sudo or doas while retaining the profile.

 ## Notes

-* .bashrc should only be symlinked on your main workstation
-* ~/.profile and ~/.bash_login will be ignored (see bash man pages) unless sourced by .bashrc
 * Internal functions are prefixed with two comma's, e.g. `,,require` and are not for command line usage
 * The filenames in function/ and profile.d/ are arbitrary, the .sh suffix is just so vim understands the syntax
 * I prefer bash internals over externals, but for compatibility I minimize bash 4+ features

+* .bashrc is only used by non-login (sub)shells
+* ~/.profile and ~/.bash_login will be ignored (see bash man pages) unless sourced by .bashrc
+* I would not symlink .bashrc on remote machines
+* Symlink .bash_profile of the root user on your workstation to your home directory
+* Then also symlink .bashrc -> .bash_profile for root

 ## profile.d numbers

-All profile.d/9x_ and profile.d/x9_ files are excluded (see .gitignore), they are for (your|user) customization.
+All profile.d/9x_ and profile.d/x9_ files are excluded (see .gitignore), they are for your customization.

 This is just a guideline, only the order of execution is important: